Tyrus5255/FiguraOrbModel/README.md

 Figura only works with `.bbmodel` files made in Blockbench version [4.12.6](https://github.com/JannisX11/blockbench/releases/tag/v4.12.6) or earlier

-The transparent portions of the texture are to ensure the limbs can properly sink into the body, covering these will cause unintended covering of the limbs and head
+The transparent portions of the texture are to ensure the limbs can properly sink into the body, ignoring them will cause unintended covering of the limbs and head